-Clifford Law Offices filed lawsuits in Illinois in 2021 against United Airlines on behalf of 19 individuals who suffered significant trauma on board a flight that experienced a complete loss of power in one engine while traveling from Denver to Hawaii on February 20, 2021.
-United Airlines Flight 328 was en route to Honolulu when four minutes after takeoff an explosion occurred, and the right engine was engulfed in flames.
+The firm filed lawsuits in Illinois in 2021 against United Airlines on behalf of 19 individuals who suffered significant trauma on board a flight that experienced a complete loss of power in one engine while traveling from Denver to Hawaii on February 20, 2021.
+Four minutes after takeoff an explosion occurred, and the right engine was engulfed in flames.
 Pilots were forced to turn back to Denver as passengers witnessed the plane on fire on the right side of the wing and the debris from the failed engine was falling to the ground.
-Many thought it was their last moments of
+Many thought it was their last moments of life.